ibm-cloud-docs/watson/developing-java.md

     ```
     {: pre}

-1. Create an instance of the service in {{site.data.keyword.Bluemix_notm}}: `cf create-service {service-name} {service-plan} {service-instance-name}`.
+1. Create an instance of the service in {{site.data.keyword.cloud_notm}}: `cf create-service {service-name} {service-plan} {service-instance-name}`.
 For service-name and service-plan use the information from the manifest file or the `cf marketplace` command.

     For example, issue the following command to create the service instance for the Personality Insights service: